jil258/CSE151A-Project/README.md

 ## Data Description

-- Number of observations:
+- Number of observations: 2785525
-- Data distributions: [Describe the distributions, e.g., normal, skewed]
+- Data distributions: left skewed
-- Scales: [Specify if any columns need scaling]
 - Missing data: There is no missing data in the provided dataset
-- Column descriptions: [Provide a brief description of each column]
+- Column descriptions: as showed aboved

 ## Data Visualization

 Out dataset is the tabular data, soscatter plots will be used to visualize the relationships between different features and the target variable (average review of the overall score).